 Ok ladies and gentleman, this is a call to action of the most urgent kind.
-There is practically no data at all about any of the PMC or PSC salaries and benefit packages out there.
+There is very little data about any of the PMSC or MARSEC salaries and benefit packages out there.
 We need to collect this information on one convenient and easy to access site, so everyone knows what everyone else is getting paid right now.
 The reason being, is that the companies and government will keep lowering salaries and expecting the little guys like us, to just accept it for the way it is.
 Pee shaw I say!

 If everyone is armed with the knowledge of what everyone else is getting paid, then you have ammunition to negotiate salaries and benefit packages.
 As it stands now, there is no ‘push back’ to regulate these dropping salaries.

 The question to ask is how much is your life worth in a war zone?
 How much is the life or property you are protecting worth in a war zone?
 If you are ok with mall cop salaries in war zones, then don’t do anything about it and just take it like a chump.
 Hell, work for free, because that will really make the companies happy!

 But if you want to do something about it, then post your pay and benefits anonymously on Glassdoor.com, and get this knowledge passed around so everyone knows what is what.

 There is a review section, and probably you should stay away from that.
 But if you feel it is appropriate, then review away.
 Just keep in mind, your non-disclosure agreements and OPSEC/PERSEC.